ph2n1a/calculator/README.md

 # calculator
-I was bored and I made a little python calculator while I was standing in line *on phone
+I was bored and I created this on my phone